Home

 B. Factors Affecting Cost

-Here are some issues you’ll notice when your power steering system needs a flush:
+Here are some issues you’ll notice when your power steering system needs a flush or fluid change:

-2. The steering system makes squeaking and grinding noises even after a fluid top-up
+2. The steering system makes squeaking and grinding noises even after adding clean fluid

-4. Burning smell due to an overheated power steering pump
+4. Burning smell due to low power steering fluid levels, an overheated power steering pump, or a failing pump

 5. Metal shavings or debris in the power steering fluid reservoir

-How Often Should You Get a Power Steering Fluid Flush?
+How Often Should You Get a Power Steering Fluid Flush or Replacement?

-If your car has a hydraulic or electro-hydraulic power steering system (HPS or EHPS), you’ll need to get it flushed every 50,000 to 100,000 miles.
+You should change the fluid every 30,000 to 50,000 miles to avoid power steering issues.
+If your car has a hydraulic or electro-hydraulic power steering system (HPS or EHPS), get it flushed every two years or 75,000 miles.

 But if your car has electric power steering (EPS), you don’t have to worry about getting it flushed.